 Heathrow Airport Children's Facilities

-Heathrow Airport has a number of facilities for looking after children, including play areas and also facilities for newly born babies and young children.
+Heathrow Airport has a number of children's facilities, making the wait for your flight just that little bit easier, including play areas and also facilities for newly born babies and toddlers.

 Child friendly Airport Lounges